MicrosoftDocs/quantum-docs/articles/concepts-pauli-measurements.md

 $$

 Thus the tensor products of two Pauli-$Z$ operators forms a matrix composed of two spaces consisting of $+1$ and $-1$ eigenvalues.
-As with the single-qubit case, both constitute a half-space meaning that half of the accessible vector space belongs to the $+1$ eigenspace and the remaining half to the $-1$ eigenspace.
+As with the single-qubit case, both constitute a *half-space*, meaning that half of the accessible vector space belongs to the $+1$ eigenspace and the remaining half to the $-1$ eigenspace.
-In general, it is easy to see from the definition of the tensor product that any tensor product of Pauli-$Z$ operators and the identity also obeys this.
+In general, it's easy to see from the definition of the tensor product that any tensor product of Pauli-$Z$ operators and the identity also obeys this.
 For example,

 $$